JamieSGT/Fast-Formatter/README.md

 ## Pre-setup notes

 To set up Fast Formatter 2.0, please use a computer running the latest version of a linux distro.
 This code has been tested and run on a Raspberry Pi 3B with Raspberry Pi OS Lite 32 bit 2022-09-22.
 It should run on most distros, although this is not confirmed.
 It is recommended that the distro is run in headless mode to give quick and easy access to the terminal.
+The user should be called `format`.

 Needed dependencies: `exfat-fuse`.
 Please download from your repo of choice, in Raspberry Pi OS, you can do this by using the command: